Dzūkija: Language

 People in Dzūkija traditionally speak the Dzūkian dialect (also known as South Aukštaitian), which is a sub-dialect of the Aukštaitian dialect.
-As elsewhere in Lithuania, local dialects such as these are dying out as people adopt the standard Lithuanian through schools and mass media.
+As elsewhere in Lithuania, local dialects such as these are dying out in bigger as people adopt the standard Lithuanian through schools and mass media, but still used by older generation in smaller villages like Marcinkonys, Zervynos and others.

 The very first Lithuanian handwritten texts from the early 16th century show traits of the Dzūkian dialect.

-The north-eastern half speaks Polish and spoke Belarusian for several centuries.

 Coat of arms

 The coat of arms of Dzūkija pictures a white armored warrior with a pollaxe in a blue shield.
 The blue color symbolizes loyalty and strength.
 The grand coat of arms is supported by two lynxes and has a Latin motto Ex gente bellicosissima populus laboriosus (Out of most warring tribe – industrious people).
 These symbols were created by heraldic artist Arvydas Každailis in 2003 using the historical symbols of Trakai.
 Dzūkija was part of the Duchy of Trakai and later Trakai Voivodeship from the 14th to late 18th century.
 The same image was used for the coat of arms of Alytus County, officially adopted in 2004.
 The coat of arms is a modified version of the coat of arms of Trakai district, which depicts a knight with a spear in a red shield.
 This symbol was taken from a seal used by Duke of Trakai Kęstutis (died in 1382).
 The motto honors the memory of the Yotvingians, one of the ancient Baltic tribes which were considered fine warriors that lived in what is now Dzūkija.